-Common symptoms of pleural mesothelioma include a persistent cough, constant chest pain, shortness of breath, wheezing or hoarseness, repeated problems with pneumonia or bronchitis, as well as fatigue and weight loss.
+Common symptoms of pleural include a persistent cough, constant chest pain, shortness of breath, wheezing or hoarseness, repeated problems with pneumonia or bronchitis, as well as fatigue and weight loss.

-Mesothelioma remains difficult to treat, and new therapies and methods of delivery of medicine are being researched.
+Asbestos cancers remain difficult to treat, and new therapies and methods of delivery of medicine are being researched.
 Chemotherapy and radiation are the primary methods of treatment and may be combined with surgery for patients whose cancer is diagnosed at a less advanced stage.
 Patients often take part in clinical trials as researchers look for a breakthrough treatment method.